dhfbk/rambleon/README.md

 Ramble On

 This script takes a list of persons and extracts all their movement starting from their English Wikipedia page.
-The names of the persons in the list must be the same of their Wikipedia url,

-e.g. `https://en.wikipedia.org/wiki/Albert_Einstein` -> `Albert_Einstein` .
+The file need to be encoded in `utf-8` and the names of the persons in the list must be the same used in their Wikipedia url, e.g. `https://en.wikipedia.org/wiki/Albert_Einstein` -> `Albert_Einstein` .
 An example of the list can be found in the file `list.txt`

 The script returns three files as output:
 * A `.tsv` file containing all the movements in a tab separated format.
 This file includes also the movements missing some informations (e.g. the coodrdinates)